 What tools are needed for grape vine pruning?

-A well sharpened pruning shear is essential for pruning.
-Some flagging tape could be helpful to help visualize the cuttings that have to be made.
+Sharp pruning shears are essential for pruning.
+Flagging tape could be useful to help visualize the cuttings that have to be made.

 And now, how to prune the vines?

-The technique presented below is a technique for a northern climate.
-If you are growing your vines on a high trellis, use the same technique, but chose your branches higher on the main stem.
+The technique presented below is for northern climate.
+If you are growing your vines on a high trellis, use the same technique, but choose your branches higher on the main stem.

-On the main stem, you will have to chose 4 branches.
-You will have to chose two from the left side and two from the right side, the strongest from each side.
-If you are supporting your vines with two parallel wires (like shown in the image below) choose your branches so that each of them will easily be hanged on the wire.
-To help yourself visualize before you cut the branches to eliminate, attach a piece of flagging tape to the 4 branches you want to keep.
-It will also help you to not make a mistake and cut the good branches!
+On the main stem, you will have to choose 4 branches.
+Choose the two strongest branches from both the left and right sides.
+If supporting your vines with two parallel wires (like shown in the image below) choose your branches so that each of them will easily hang on the wire.
+Using flagging tape is a great help in identifying the branches to keep.
+It will also help you to avoid cutting the good branches.

-Just cut all the branches, except for the 4 chosen, to 1 cm from the main stem.
+Cut all the branches, except for the 4 chosen, to 1cm from the main stem.

-Finally you will need to cut each of the 4 branches between the second and the third bud.
+Finally, cut each of the 4 branches between the second and third buds.

 (Click on the image to enlarge it.)